3JTek/General-Assembly-Notes/module-01/responsive-css.md

 ### The viewport tag

-Mobile and tablet devises display web pages by zooming out, so that the desktop design is displayed.
+Mobile and tablet devices display web pages by zooming out, so that the desktop design is displayed.
 This is not what we want, as none of out media queries would be realised.

 In order to prevent this default behaviour, we can use a `meta` tag in the `head` of our `html` document: